 In addition to my wooden molds, I tried out two large Christmas cookie cutters and made a bunch of little hearts.
 I piped a little royal icing on the larger cookies and the molded gingerbread, but I left my little hearts plain, but you could certainly sprinkle them with coarse sugar or sprinkles before baking, or coat with a thin glaze after baking.
-Traditional pierniczki should look rustic, not too perect.
-It would be a great baking project for kids.
+Traditional pierniczki should look rustic, not too perfect.

 - Preheat oven to 350